-This diversity is obtained by realizing that the 'Hrushovski construction' actually has 5 parameters: $(\sigma, \boldsymbol{L}0^, \epsilon, L_0, \mathbf{U})$. \boldsymbol{L}0^ is a collection of finite structures in a vocabulary σ , not necessarily closed under substructure. ε is a predimension as in Hrushovski with the requirement that it be flat. \boldsymbol{L}0 is a subset of \boldsymbol{L}0^ defined using ε .
-From such an ε , one defines notions of \leq , primitive extension, and good (minimally simply algebraic) pair.
+$^{{}^{4}}$ In a private communication Mermelstein showed the infinite rank case of Steiner has the same geometry as the original example.

+(minimally simply algebraic) pair.
 The function μ counts the number of allowed realizations of a good pair.
-Hrushovski gave a technical admissibility condition on μ that ensured the theory is strongly minimal rather than ω -stable of rank ω .
-Fixing a class \mathbf{U} of functions μ satisfying variants of this condition provides examples satisfying a wide range of combinatorial and algebraic conditions.
+Hrushovski gave the technical admissibility condition on μ that ensured the theory is strongly minimal rather than ω -stable of rank ω .
+Fixing a class U of functions μ satisfying variants of this condition provides examples satisfying a wide range of combinatorial and algebraic conditions.

-We show the elimination of imaginaries fails when \boldsymbol{L}0^ is the collection of finite linear spaces.
-As noted above, B. Baizhanov asked whether any strongly minimal theory in a finite vocabulary, that admits elimination of imaginaries defines a field.
-We show the most evident counterexamples do not eliminate imaginaries.
-But, the question of whether this can be extended when the class \boldsymbol{L}0^ is expanded to arbitrary $\forall \exists$ classes of finite structures seems wide open.
+We show the elimination of imaginaries fails when L_0^ is the collection of finite linear spaces.
+In particular, B. Baizhanov asked whether any strongly minimal theory in a finite vocabulary, that admits elimination of imaginaries defines a field.
+We answer this question positively for the most evident counterexamples.
+But, the question of whether this can be extended when the class L_0^ is expanded to arbitrary $\forall \exists$ classes of finite structures seems wide open.